SSMV01/ccmd/README.md

 # Installation

-Download the source from [releases](https://github.com/ssmv01/ccmd/releases) and save it at /home/(user) as ccmd
+Download the source from [releases](https://github.com/ssmv01/ccmd/releases) and save it at /home/{user} (~) as ccmd

-Run the following in your terminal
+Then run the following in your terminal
 ```
 cd ~/ccmd